 Everyone wants to take a souvenir chachke home from a vacation in Italy.
 But what do you buy when you’re surrounded by cheap plastic key chains made in China and overpriced leather goods made in a big factory?
 Sorrento souvenir shopping is full of both and hunting out the bargains takes some sleuthing.

 At Wanderlust Women Travel we know most of the back alley shops that line Sorrento and much of the Amalfi Coast, so here are some top picks for souvenirs for yourself or the dog-sitter watching your puppy back home.

-5.In a last minute pinch the night before you’re leaving – head to the Deco supermarket (Corso Italia, 221-231) on the main drag.
+- Last minute pinch – head to Deco supermarket (Corso Italia, 221-231) on the main drag.
 Here you can buy lingerie with your groceries because it’s Italy and mangiare usually leads to amore!
 The tiny supermarket is open late and sells everything, including wine in a box.
 Think of it as the Sorrento general store.

 In our opinion, the best souvenirs from Sorrento are the memories you’ll enjoy long after you’re home.

 Let our Amalfi Coast Travel Specialist help book your journey of a lifetime.